Knowing how to clean a water jug is one of the most important skills a prepper can have.

 Its hard for me to give specific amounts because I don’t know whether you’re cleaning a personal water bottle, a 1 gallon jug, or a 5 gallon jug.

-Its pretty hard to mess up, though.
+Honestly, this is pretty hard to mess up, guys.

 Just make sure you put enough vinegar to easily dissolve the baking soda, and that its thin enough to splash around hard when you shake your container, which brings us to...

 Step 2: Shake the ever loving sh*t out of your container!